 Deciding what to build is not simply a technical question, because a startup is a company, not just a piece of software.
 The larval product should also have a larval business model.
 Like the product, this can change, but there should usually be an initial hypothesis about who to charge, how much to charge them, and how to reach them.

 The second half of launching, explaining the company to the press, is also the beginning of explaining it to investors.
 When each startup is ready to launch, they stand in front of a whiteboard with a YC partner and figure out what the basic pitch should be.
-The founders usually photograph this and email it to the partner, who on the day they launch turns it into an email to whatever publication they've chosen (most often TechCrunch).
-They're free to contact the publication themselves, of course, but the reasons we usually write this email are that (a) we use plain language instead of the marketing-speak even technical founders often revert to when describing their own companies, and (b) journalists know we can't bullshit them, or they'll stop believing us.
+The founders usually photograph this and writes up an initial draft that we help revise.
+On the day they launch, we turn that into an email to whatever publication they've chosen (most often TechCrunch).
+They're free to contact the publication themselves, of course, but the reasons we usually help them with the intial intro is because (a) we help them use plain language instead of the marketing-speak even technical founders often revert to when describing their own companies, and (b) journalists know we can't bullshit them, or they'll stop believing us.

 The whiteboard pitch is useful for more than just launching.
 It becomes the basis of how the company will describe itself, particularly to investors.
 In fact it usually helps the founders themselves both clarify and agree with one another about the vision for the company.